Restricting cell modules of partition algebras: Abstract

 \section{Abstract}

-The restriction of a Specht module to a smaller symmetric group has a filtration by Specht modules of this smaller group.
-In the cellular structure of the group algebra of the symmetric group, the cell modules are exactly the Specht modules.
+The restriction of a (dual) Specht module to a smaller symmetric group has a filtration by (dual) Specht modules of this smaller group.
+In the cellular structure of the group algebra of the symmetric group, the cell modules are exactly the (dual) Specht modules.
 The partition algebra is a cellular algebra containing the group algebra of the symmetric group.
-In this article, we study the structure of the restriction of a cell module to the group algebra of a symmetric group (with smaller index) and show that it has Specht filtration if the characteristic of the field is large enough.
+In this article, we study the structure of the restriction of a cell module to the group algebra of a symmetric group (with smaller index) and find conditions for the restriction to possess a (dual) Specht filtration.